kantarjiev/BAMRU-Org/README.md

 ## Overview

 BAMRU.org is a public-facing website composed of static assets. (html, css, images, javascript).
-A live version of this website is at TBD.
+A live version of this website is at http://andyl.github.io/BAMRU-Org/.

 A site generator called [MiddleMan](http://middlemanapp.com) is used to generate the static assets from page templates.